 Pitcher plant near the waterfall

 Phe Phe falls is a two-tier waterfall.
-Phe Phe is a Jaintia word which translates to Paradise (Jaintia is one of the major ethnic groups of Meghalaya).
+Phe Phe is a Jaintia word that translates to Paradise (Jaintia is one of the major ethnic groups of Meghalaya).
 The location of the waterfall makes it more thrilling.
-Descending a steep hill, through the shrub bamboo plants, the sight of the waterfall in the backdrop of the blue sky and the range of hills layered with light and shadow on the other side, we entered the realm of paradise.
+Descending a steep hill, through the shrub bamboo plants, the sight of the waterfall in the backdrop of the blue sky, and the range of hills layered with light and shadow on the other side, we entered the realm of paradise.
 The waterfall has its own charm and essence.
-The water is as blue as the sky, clean transparent and above all cold.
+The water is as blue as the sky, clean transparent, and above all cold.
 Plunging into these waters and refreshing ourselves was a pure delight.
-With feet immersed into these chilling waters, and eyes closed, the sensation of sprinkling of water from the Fall touching the skin gave a strange kind of peace.
+With feet immersed into these chilling waters, and eyes closed, the sensation of a sprinkling of water from the Fall touching the skin gave a strange kind of peace.
 To stare at the constant motion of the waterfall for minutes, to just be absorbed in the beauty around are moments I live for.
 A single cloud formed right above the waterfall to bid us goodbye as we were returning to the camp.

 Meghalaya trip is incomplete without the clear night skies and rain.
 Under the stars, beside the river, with music and barbeque, our evening commenced.
 Our happiness doubled when we witnessed the milky way galaxy through the lens of eminent photographer Manabendra Choudhury.
 We hurried to our cabins when the rain eventually downpoured.
-With the sound of the rain, guitar, we sang songs that helped reminisce our old days.
+With the sound of the rain, guitar, we sang songs that helped us reminisce about our old days.

 Chasing waterfalls on the next day we reached the Sua Ludong Falls.
-The Jaintia word Sua refers to the last of water in the same place, while Ludong means the rocks by the side of the fall in its surroundings.
+The Jaintia word Sua refers to the last of the water in the same place, while Ludong means the rocks by the side of the fall in its surroundings.
 Located about 6 km ahead of the Paradise Adventure Camp, Sua Ludong is another exquisite waterfall in Jarain, Meghalaya.
-Enjoyed by the local kids, they were seen swimming, diving and playing in the waters of Sua ludong.
+Enjoyed by the local kids, were seen swimming, diving, and playing in the waters of Sua Ludong.
 As we dipped our feet, the rain blessed us with a new perspective of the beauty of the waterfall.
 The natural pool danced delightfully with the splashing of each raindrop.
 The scene was such that the waterfall became the lead artist while the raindrops joined its synchronized dance moves.
 As we returned from the waterfall, the rain stopped.
 This Sua Ludong experience was perhaps meant exclusively for us.

 Traveling indeed provides a platform to explore oneself, to experience something out of our comfort zones.
-Meeting new people, sharing experiences and learning from everyone and everything, travel is the best gift one can give to oneself.
-To all the folks out there, gear up, pat yourself and let’s bond with the energy and beautiful moments around us.
+Meeting new people, sharing experiences, and learning from everyone and everything, travel is the best gift one can give to oneself.
+To all the folks out there, gear up, pat yourself, and let’s bond with the energy and beautiful moments around us.

-In partnership with Cernys’ Journeys this article contribution is from Joydeep Phukan, a fellow travel blogger.
+In partnership with Cernys’ Journeys, this article contribution is from Joydeep Phukan, a fellow travel blogger.
 He is a passionate soul who loves traveling, trekking, hiking, adventure, nature, and cultures.
-An aspiring Mountaineer and Anthropologist, Chiring intends to share his world of happiness, love, kindness, travels and culture through his authentic and soulful stories.
+An aspiring Mountaineer and Anthropologist, Chiring intends to share his world of happiness, love, kindness, travels, and culture through his authentic and soulful stories.
 We are delighted to collaborate with him!